sandybhaskar23/AICORE/Airbnb/README.md

 #modelling.py

-Software slices the data into validation, training and test setto predict price per night.
+Software slices the data into validation, training and test set to predict price per night.
 The validation set is run against the 5 below regression models using GridSearchCV.
             ExtraTreesRegressor ,
             BaggingRegressor ,
             RandomForestRegressor,